 Role: Designates an artifact or agent's function in a process.

-In Figure 1, the edge [used] say that a process used an artifact, while the [was generated by] edge an artifact was generated by a process.
+In Figure 1, the edge used means that a process used an artifact, while the was generated by edge indicates that an artifact was generated by a process.
 The letter "R" represents the roles under which these artifacts were used since a process may have used several artifacts.
-Likewise, many artifacts may have been generated by a process, and each would have a specific role.
+Likewise, a process may have generated many artifacts, and each would have a specific role.
 Roles are only meaningful in the context of the process where they are defined, and they are not defined by the OPM itself, but by the application domains.
 Roles are used on OPM to distinguish the involvement of artifacts in processes.

-The edge [was controlled by] means the process was managed by an agent, essentially acting as a catalyst or controller.
-Since a process may have been controlled by several agents, their roles are also identified as controllers.
+The edge was controlled by means that an agent managed the process, essentially acting as a catalyst or controller.
+Since several agents may have controlled a process, their roles are also identified as controllers.
 This type of dependency represents a control relationship and not a data derivation.
-The edge [was derived from] assert that artifact A2 was derived from another artifact A1, giving an oriented dataflow view of the provenance.
-In contrast to the edge [was derived from], an edge [was triggered by] allows a process to have an oriented view of past executions.
+The edge was derived from assert that artifact A2 was derived from another artifact A1, giving a dataflow view of the provenance.
+In contrast to the edge was derived from, an edge was triggered by provides a control flow view of the provenance.
 Figure 2 illustrates the provenance class diagram with edges types.

 Figure 2.
 Provenance Class Diagram

-Moreover, the Provenance Model allows causality graphs to be used with time information.
+Moreover, the provenance model allows causality graphs to be used with time information.
 In this model, time is not used for deriving causality, but to validate causality claims, since if the same time clock is used to measure the time for both the effect and cause, then the time of an effect should be greater than the time of its cause.

 In addition, time may be associated to instantaneous occurrences in a process.
-There are four types of this occurrences, being denoted as creation and use for artifacts and starting and ending for processes.
+There are four types of occurrences, being denoted as creation and use for artifacts and starting and ending for processes.
 Given that time may be observed by someone, its accuracy is limited by the clock and the notion of time.
-This way, the model allows for an interval of accuracy to support the granularity used to represent time.
+This way, the model considers an interval of accuracy to support the granularity used to represent time.
 With this, it is possible to state that an artifact was used no earlier than time t1 and no later than time t2, as an example.
 This rationale is analogous for processes.

 Figure 1 indicates how time information can be expressed in the model.
-For [used] and [was generated by] edges, one timestamp can be used to express when the event happened.
-For [was controlled by] edge two timestamps marks when the process started and terminated.
-For [was derived from] and [was triggered by] edges, one timestamp to indicate when the artifact was used.
+For used and was generated by edges, one timestamp can be used to express when the event happened.
+For was controlled by edge two timestamps mark when the process started and terminated.
+For was derived from and was triggered by edges, one timestamp is adopted to indicate when the artifact was used.
 Despite using timestamp, the time of occurrence itself is not enough to imply causality.
-The fact that process P1 happened before P2 is not enough information to infer that P1 caused P2 to happen.
+The fact that process P1 happened before P2 is not enough information to infer that P1 triggered P2.

 Finally, the Open Provenance Model has defined the notion of a graph based on a set of syntactic rules and topological constraints.
 The provenance graph captures causal dependencies that can be summarized by means of transitive closure.
 Because of this, a set of completion rules and inferences can be used in the graph.
 When users want to find out the causes of an artifact or a process, their interest is in indirect causes that involve multiple transitions.